sichhabra/AIAssignment2/README.md

 # AIAssignment2
-A pacman game with ghosts as a part of AI Assignment.
+A pacman game simulation with multiagents(player and ghosts) as a part of AI Assignment.